 It should be noted that this tour is [on very rare occasions] subject to cancellation at short notice.
 In the unusual event that a cancellation needs to be made, a full refund will be made if payment has been made in advance.

-WHAT ARE THE GENERAL & WINTER OPENING TIMES??
+WHAT ARE THE GENERAL OPENING TIMES??

 In general we are open from April to the end of October.
 This may change, please check this official page before visiting.
 We are usually closed on Sundays & Mondays, Good Friday, Flora Day [usually the 8th May - this is St Michaels Day and annual world famous Furry Dance in Helston], - in early and late season open days can be three, four or five days each week.
-We are open on some Bank Holiday Mondays and for special events - check the web site or our facebook pages for details of Easter & Half Term opening days.
+We are open on most but not all Bank Holiday Mondays and for special events - check the web site or our facebook pages for details of Easter & Half Term opening days.

 Please explain about the MAIN MINE EXPLORER TOUR A??

 The Main Mine Explorer Tour A - this is a guided tour that explores three levels of the mine and takes about 65 minutes.
 Two Stopes are seen (A stope is a kind of shaft where the tin ore has been removed.

 There are 40 downward steps and 53 upward steps.
 Everyone needs to be reasonably fit.

 Children should over the age of 4 years and one metre in height.
 Booking in advance is not essential for this tour but at busy times is strongly recommended.
 The main electric lights in the mine are used for this tour.
 The emergency lights in the mine will remain in use at all times.

 YES!
 Towards the end of the underground tour the Holman Chamber is visited where the unique George V underground Royal Mail post box is situated and was placed here by the General Post Office over 40 years ago.
 Postcards mailed in the box have a special franking mark applied.